Improving your School’s Waste Management

 Step 5: Calculate your Results

-Use Microsoft Excel to calculate and record each waste category.
-Identify ranking of each category and think creatively of ways to reduce the waste.
+Using Microsoft Excel record each waste category.
+Rank each category by weight and think creatively of ways how to reduce the waste.

 Step 6: Analysing your Results